JoshuaHall1995/JoshuaHall1995.github.io/juniorMemoirs.md

 Thankfully that did not come to pass and the years since have been much kinder.
 But because it is all so recent I can still picture younger Josh and I wonder what I would have told him.

-So this series shall explore the little lessons I learned to make the early stages of my career fall into place and go from a loud developer annoying everyone to a loud developer annloying everyone who gets stuff done.
+So this series shall explore the little lessons I learned poetically recalled to a fictional younger version of myself.
+Who says therapy cant be free?

 {% for post in site.juniorMemoirs %}